Follow the steps below to quickly set up your computer and Workarea applications for local development and testing.

 These steps were written with the following assumptions:

-- You use a Mac for local development and testing.
+- You use a Unix-like operating system (OS X or Linux) for local development and testing.

-- You have Docker Desktop installed.
-See https://www.docker.com/products/docker-desktop to download.
+- You have Docker Desktop and Docker Compose installed.
+For download instructions see

 - You have Ruby installed.
-See https://github.com/rbenv/rbenv#homebrew-on-macos for instructions.
+For instructions see:

 - You have active credentials (username and password) to authenticate to the Workarea gems server.

-- You have the source(s) for the application(s) you're working with checked out locally on your Mac.
+- You have the source(s) for the application(s) you're working with checked out locally on your machine

 1. Declare Workarea Gems Server Credentials